Disgruntled/auth0_aws_Saml/readme.md

 ## Getting a console session from the AWS credentials

+The main repo for this script has moved here: https://github.com/Disgruntled/awsConsoleSession, but it will remain in this repo as well but not kept in sync.

 The script "consoleSession.py" will take the AWS access key/secret access key/session tokena and use them to create a url you can use for the AWS console.

 It will attempt to read the access key pair+session token from environment variables, then ~.aws/credentials default profile if nothing exists in the environment.